itsJoKr/sticky_header_list/README.md

 Or you can use builder:

-    return new StickyList.builder(
+     new StickyList.builder(
           builder: (BuildContext context, int index) {
             if (something)
-              return new StickyRow(yourWidget)
+              return new HeaderRow(yourWidget)
             else
               return new RegularRow(yourWidget)
           },